wpdas/near-social-bridge/README.md

 }
 ```

+## Testing the Application Inside the Widget

-99 - It is recommended to use a service like [ngrok](https://ngrok.com/) to help you during development.
-Since it will expose your application globally to be accessed within the Widget.
+You can develop using `localhost` without any problems, it's just that the app won't have access to the data the widget can provide.
+If you want to test your app while developing, use a service like [ngrok](https://ngrok.com/) to help you, since it will expose your application globally to be accessed within the Widget.